The Director of Housing (DoH) provides loans to eligible tenants who cannot pay a bond for their rental property.

 These loans must be paid back to the DoH at the end of the tenancy.

-For more information on bond loans, visit the Department of Human Services website.
+For more information on bond loans, visit the Department of Health and Human Services website.